You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 I am sometimes asked to recommend an eye cream that moisturizes.
 Sounds simple doesn’t it?
 But actually, it can be difficult because many eye creams are serums, delivering high-tech anti-aging actives, but not much hydration.
 Secondly, although people ask for recommendations for an eye cream that merely moisturizes, often they add a little postscript about dark under-eye circles and the odd wrinkle.
-With Avitalin’s Smooth Contour Eye Care ($55 in the shop), I have something I can heartily recommend.
+With Avitalin’s Smooth Contour Eye Care ($55), I have something I can heartily recommend.
 On its own, or layered over a serum, Smooth Contour is a hydrating eye cream with additional benefits.

 With an aloe base and calendula (from marigold), Avitalin’s eye cream soothes as well as smooths.
 Shea and cocoa butters plus avocado oil supply moisturizing and antioxidants, as well as the cream’s rich texture.
 I found that it absorbs readily and does not feel heavy – in fact, dry skin feels quenched, nourished and silky.